 - final bottling

 We only use temperature-controlled stainless steel steel cuves to let the pure expression of the terroir speak as much as possible.

 Building a better future

 We produce our wines with respect for Mother Nature.
 That means our production is sustainable, from vine to bottle.
-High Environmental Value (HEV) level 3 represents the pinnacle of a comprehensive program for certifying environmentally responsible wine farmers.
+High Environmental Value (HEV) level 3 represents the pinnacle of a comprehensive program for certifying environmentally responsible wine producers.
 This voluntary initiative seeks to highlight and encourage the use of particularly eco-friendly practices by farmers and vintners.
 The certification process is meticulous and overseen by the French government, encompassing multiple domains and adhering to strict specifications.
 HEV covers four key areas: biodiversity conservation, plant protection strategy, management of fertiliser use and management of water.

 By earning this certification, farmers and growers ensure that the environmental impact of their wine-making activities, encompassing areas such as air, water, soil, climate, biodiversity, and landscape, is minimised.
 This commitment to sustainability enables the production of pure, high-quality products while also preserving nature for future generations.

 Our approach goes beyond vineyard practises and also focuses on the way we treat the community, our employees, partners and stakeholders.
 Next to that, we try to minimise our footprint by using recyclable materials for our bottles, boxes, corks and capsules; it's a fully integrated sustainable approach to winemaking.